inkVerb/VIP/301/Lesson-06.md

 At the time Linux was written, this discrepancy wasn't any big deal, but the numbers might only be re-written to agree if a clone of Linux were ever re-written in [Go language](https://go.dev/) instead of C

+The problem with writing Linux in Go language is "garbage collecting" for RAM management, which is done very efficiently and manually in BASH written in C

 ___

 # The Take